CharDiff-LP: A Diffusion Model with Character-Level Guidance for License Plate Image Restoration: Related Work

-Traditional LPR systems typically follow a two-stage pipeline: license plate detection followed by character recognition.
-Most of these systems operate directly on the captured image without any explicit restoration component.
-Although recent models have evolved from CNN-based architectures~\cite{silva2018wpod, laroca2021efficient} to more advanced Transformer-based systems~\cite{moussa2022lptransf}, they remain vulnerable to image degradations under realistic imaging environment~\cite{silva2021flexible, ke2023ultra}.
-Specifically, challenges such as low resolution, motion blur, and sensor noise can severely distort character features, leading to a substantial drop in recognition accuracy~\cite{liu2024improving}.
+Traditional LPR systems typically follow a two-stage pipeline of license plate detection and character recognition, and operate directly on the captured image without explicit restoration~\cite{silva2018wpod,laroca2021efficient,moussa2022lptransf}.
+Under realistic conditions, however, degradations such as low resolution, motion blur, and sensor noise lead to large drops in accuracy~\cite{silva2021flexible,ke2023ultra,liu2024improving,luo2024reallpr,na2025mflpr2}.